Chapter 5 Travelers with Additional Considerations

 Asymptomatic HIV Infection

-Transient increases in HIV viral load, which return quickly to baseline, have been observed after administration of several different vaccines to asymptomatic HIV-infected people.
+Transient increases in HIV viral load, which return quickly to baseline, have been observed after administration of several different vaccines to asymptomatic HIV-infected people but does not occur in those well controlled on current antiretroviral therapies.
 The clinical significance of these increases is not known, but they do not preclude the use of any vaccine.